 Culture vultures, this one should be high on your list.
 With a collection that’s been growing bit by bit since the 1950s, India’s premier modern art museum, the National Gallery of Modern Art (NGMA) holds one of the largest hauls of modern and contemporary Indian (and global) art in the world.

-Housing over 14,000 artworks spread across some 12,000 square metres – comprising of themed areas like miniature paintings, Art Movements in the 1970s, Modern Sculpturer, Print Making and Photography and more – the gallery is a veritable treasure trove for anyone with an interest in 20th- and 21st-century artists and their thought-provoking work.
+Housing over 14,000 artworks spread across some 12,000 square meters – comprising of themed areas like miniature paintings, Art Movements in the 1970s, Modern Sculpturer, Print Making and Photography and more – the gallery is a veritable treasure trove for anyone with an interest in 20th- and 21st-century artists and their thought-provoking work.

 The primary focus is on paintings but you’ll also find fabrics, prints, photographs and installations by some of India’s most famous artists with ties to India such as Thomas Daniell, Abanindranath Tagore, Raja Ravi Verma, Gaganendranath Tagore, and Rabindranath Tagore, to name but a few – all from the 1850s and beyond.